Gyani-Bhavesh/TriSpectraKAN/README.md

   - Addresses class imbalance and extracts feature representations: MFCC, Chromagram, and Mel Spectrograms.
 - `part-3-modelling-training.ipynb`
   - Constructs the TriSpectraKAN model with KAN fusion architecture and CNN heads; includes model training using collected datasets.
-- `copd-kan2 (1).ipynb`
-  - Likely an experimental or updated version of the KAN model—potentially refines architecture or hyperparameters.

 ---